fktpp/fktpp.github.io/_posts/2018-02-02-generate-markdown-document-from-tableau-project.markdown

 Just survived from a multiple tableau integrated project, the project was not very well planned.
 So as a result, I have to prvide some tableau project detail infomation document afterwards.

 Recorded every tableau projects' data source connection, table relation and delivered location setting requires someone to open the project both on tableau desktop and tableau server.
-As tableau TDS file is actually just a XML file, to avoid the boring part, I came out following two simple XML style sheet[^1] for document generation.
+As tableau TDS file is actually just a XML file, to avoid the boring part, I came out following two simple XML style sheet for document generation.

 ``` xsl
 <xsl:stylesheet xmlns:xsl="http://www.w3.org/1999/XSL/Transform" version="2.0">